Sikhs! They’re just like us! – Part 1

 But the British left, and that made everything better, right?
 I saw “Gandhi”.

 We’re not going to get into the nitty-gritty of it, but, upon Independence, the state of Punjab in British India was in a precarious position.
-It was a Muslim-majority state with a huge proportion of minorities, that was going to be split into two pieces with one going to Pakistan and the other to India.
-Given the state’s already-valuable position, and the fact that it was going to be even more strategically-elevated when it became the site of an international border, politically speaking, both states had significant interest in currying (Ed.: Pun-intended.
+It was a Muslim-majority state with a huge proportion of minorities, that was going to be split into two pieces with one going to Pakistan and the other to India (Ed.: It’s that thing they talk about on Ms. Marvel).
+Given the state’s already-valuable position, and the fact that it was going to be even more strategically-elevated when it became the site of an international border, politically speaking, both nations had significant interest in currying (Ed.: Pun-intended.
 Actually, PunJAB-intended) favour with the Sikhs.

 Jinnah, the effective founder of Pakistan, promised Sikhs, and other religious minorities, that they would be safe in Pakistan and would have no need to leave.
 Nehru, the eventual Prime Minister of India, did likewise.
 At the same time, many Sikhs even floated the idea of forming their own nation similar to their pre-colonial existence, but failed to gain significant political traction in the Independence-related negotiations.
 Ultimately, Nehru would win out, largely because of his promise that religious minorities, like Sikhs, would enjoy significant protections and autonomy under the Indian constitution.